Debate on the causes of clerical child abuse: Gay priests and homosexuality

 Rome's Congregation for Catholic Education issued an official document, the Instruction Concerning the Criteria for the Discernment of Vocations with regard to Persons with Homosexual Tendencies in view of their Admission to the Seminary and to Holy Orders (2005).
-The document has attracted criticism based on an interpretation that the document implies that homosexuality is associated with pedophilia and ephebophilia.
+The document has attracted criticism based on an interpretation that it implies homosexuality is associated with pedophilia and ephebophilia.

 In a statement, read out by Archbishop Silvano Maria Tomasi in 2009, the Holy See stated that the majority of Catholic clergy who had committed acts of sexual abuse against under 18 year olds should not be viewed as pedophiles, but as homosexuals.
 The statement said that rather than pedophilia, "it would be more correct to speak of ephebophilia, being a homosexual attraction to adolescent males."
 The move angered many gay rights organizations and sex abuse victims groups, who claimed it was an attempt by the Vatican to redefine the Church's past problems with pedophilia as problems with homosexuality.

 According to the John Jay Report 80.9% of the alleged abuse victims in the United States were male.
 This fact led Catholic League's William Donohue, to opine: "The conventional wisdom maintains there is a pedophilia crisis in the Catholic Church; I maintain it has been a homosexual crisis all along."
 Margaret Smith, a John Jay College criminologist who worked on the report, pointed out that it is "an unwarranted conclusion" to assert that the majority of priests who abused male victims are gay.
 Though "the majority of the abusive acts were homosexual in nature ... participation in homosexual acts is not the same as sexual identity as a gay man."
 She further stated that "the idea of sexual identity [should] be separated from the problem of sexual abuse. ...
 [A]t this point, we do not find a connection between homosexual identity and the increased likelihood of subsequent abuse from the data that we have right now."

 All victims in the John Jay Report were minors, the "vast majority" age 13 or younger, considered prepubescent by the American Psychiatric Association.
 Research on pedophilia in general shows a majority of abusers identify themselves as heterosexual.
 Additionally the John Jay report noted that "the abuse decreased as more gay priests began serving the church."